 How to track bioluminescence in California?

-Though seen this phenomenon is a must on your bucket list of things to do around L.A., tracking bioluminescence in SoCal beaches can be tricky and hard to predict.
-Still, here are a few strategies to enhance your chances of witnessing this incredible sight:
+Though seeing this phenomenon is a must on your bucket list of things to do around L.A., tracking bioluminescence in SoCal beaches can be tricky and hard to predict.

 - Use weather apps to find nights with little to no moonlight, as darker conditions make bioluminescence more visible.